-The Grand Slam title is the holy grail in the world of tennis.
-Winning at least one such trophy is what every tennis player dreams of.
+A Grand Slam title is the Holy Grail in the world of tennis.
+Winning at least one of these events is what every tennis player dreams of.
 Unfortunately for them, only a few get to achieve that dream.
 The reason is that there are only four Grand Slams up for grabs each year, one of which is the Australian Open.

 Being the first Grand Slam tournament in a calendar year, the Australian Open often provides a good insight into what to expect from the players in the remainder of the year.

 Getting the year off to a flying start is one of the reasons why tennis players are super-motivated to perform well in the Land Down Under.
 But, that’s not the only reason…

 The winners of each category are rewarded with 2000 ranking points.
 Then, there’s also the incentive in the form of money, considering that the prize pool of this tournament is nearly $75 million.
 Still, the number one reason why everyone dreams of the Australian Open trophy is the fame it comes along with it.

 And when each player is giving their utmost, the tournament is bound to be exciting.
 That’s definitely the case with the Australian Open, which is incredibly fun to watch, something that more than 700,000 people attendees can testify every year.

 In addition to hundreds of thousands of spectators watching Australian Open matches from the stands, there are millions of others watching them in front of their TV screens.
 With the nickname “the happy slam” the Australian Open is one of the most popular sports events in this period of the year.

 Australian Open 2021 Tickets

 Getting tickets for the huge Grand Slam event is something that all tennis fans every year try and do.
 In most years it is hugely difficult to get tickets, and this year it would seem near-impossible.